MarvinStuede/Sobi/software/map_manager.md

 The mapping procedure for this example is as follows (the feature matching and door detection methods described here will be explained in more detail later).
 The start is on Map 0 after the robot has detected via laser scan data that the indoor configuration (small distances) should be used for RTAB-MAP.
 Then the robot drives in front of a door and sets a **Link-Point Candidat**, which is later important for the Loop-Closure and becomes the Link-Point L_3, as soon as the robot drives through the door there again from the other Map (3).
 Then the robot drives through the door on the other side of the room.
 The robot recognizes that the door has been passed and ends the old Map 0 behind the door.
 The environment is checked by the laser scan data and the outdoor configuration is used.
 Then the mapping for a new map is started (Map 1).
 In the link point 1 both maps overlap.
 The robot moves over Map 1 and after it passes the door, it exits Map 1 and checks based on the camera data whether it has already been to this location (or whether this link point already exists) or not.
 Then it starts a new map in the indoor configuration.
 Another Link-Point Candidate is set and subsequently the door is passed in the direction of Map 3.
 Link-Point 2 and Map 3 are also newly created.
 As soon as the robot passes the door from Map 3 to Map 0, this is automatically detected and it is checked whether the robot has already been at this location.
 Since the feature matching with the link point candidate set at the beginning provides a high match, the link point candidate is converted into a link point (L_3).
 Furthermore, no new map is started, but the old map (Map 0) is loaded again.
 After the robot has passed through the door towards map 2, the link point candidate is also converted into a real link point, so that the topological graph is now complete.

-### Door-Detection and selection of SLAM-Configuration:
+### Door-Detection and selection of SLAM-Configuration

 To detect the door, the laser scan data of the Velodyne VLP-16 is used.
 For this purpose, the PointCloud2 is converted to laser scan data (a 2D projection) using the ROS package [pointcloud_to_laserscan](http://wiki.ros.org/pointcloud_to_laserscan).
 The laser scan data (range) is then derived by the angle.
 To detect doors, large derivatives are searched for in the laser scan data at a given angle and distance.
 The door must be open for the derivative to be correspondingly large.